-Despite U.S. healthcare expenditures, the U.S. disease rates remain higher than many developed countries because the United States has an expensive system that is available to only those who can afford it (Regenstein, Mead, & Lara, 2007).
-Findings from the 11th MetLife annual survey indicate that healthcare costs are worrying employees and their employers.
-Over 60% of employees are worried they will not be able to pay out-of- pocket expenses not covered by insurance.
+Despite U.S. healthcare expenditures, U.S. disease rates remain higher than many developed countries because the United States has an expensive system that is available to only those who can afford it (Regenstein, Mead, & Lara, 2007).
+Findings from a recent MetLife annual survey indicate that healthcare costs are worrying employees and their employers.
+More than 60% of employees are concerned they will not be able to pay out-of-pocket expenses not covered by insurance.
 Employers are increasing the cost sharing of their employees for healthcare benefits because of the cost increases (Business Wire, 2013).
 Because the United States does not have universal health coverage, there are more health disparities across the nation.
 Persons living in poverty are more likely to be in poor health and less likely to use the healthcare system compared to those with incomes above the poverty line.
-If the United States offered universal health coverage, the per capita expenditures would be more evenly distributed and likely more effective.
+If the United States offered universal health coverage, the per-capita expenditures would be more evenly distributed and likely more effective.
 The major problem for the United States is that healthcare insurance is a major determinant of access to health care.
-With nearly 49 million uninsured in the United States with limited access to routine health care, disease rates and mortality rates will not improve.
-Based on the fragmented development of U.S. health care, the system is based on individualism and self-determination and focusing on the individual rather than collectivistic needs of the population.
-In a recent 2013 report, the CDC indicates there was a decline in U.S. infant mortality rates between 2005 and 2011 because of declines in certain geographic areas.
+Although there has been a decrease in the number of uninsured people in the United States as a result of the individual mandate to purchase health insurance by the Affordable Care Act, there is still limited access to routine health care.
+In a recent report, the CDC indicates there was a decline in U.S. infant mortality rates between 2005 and 2011 because of declines in certain geographic areas.
 However, despite this positive result, the United States is still ranked worldwide much lower than other developed countries due to the continued preterm birth rates.
 This is an important statistic because it is often used to compare the health status of nations worldwide.
 Although our healthcare expenditures are very high, our infant mortality rates rank higher than many countries.
 Racial disparities in disease and death rates continue to be a concern (CDC, 2013b).
 Both private and public participants in the U.S. health delivery system need to increase their collaboration to reduce these disease rates.
 Leaders need to continue to assess our healthcare system using the Iron Triangle to ensure there is a balance between access, cost, and quality.